 Coffee does certainly favor increased metabolism, allowing you to burn more calories while even at rest.
 Coffee also increases thermogenesis, which is calories used for heat, as evidenced by higher body temperatures while using caffeine.

 Just be sure to have your coffee black, or as close to black as possible, because loading with sugar and creamer adds unnecessary sugars to this super beverage and can negate the fat liberating effects since insulin gets involved.
 Types of coffee to consider?
-Augustbe try some coffee from Panama or Costa Rica or Nicaragua.
+Octoberbe try some coffee from Panama or Costa Rica or Nicaragua.